 Marsh suffered a heart attack in Queensland last week and passed away in an Adelaide hospital on Friday.

-The legendary wicketkeeper and left-handed batter played 96 Test matches for Australia before overseeing the nation’s cricket academy in Adelaide and later becoming a selector.
+Marsh played 96 Test matches for Australia before overseeing the nation’s cricket academy and later becoming a selector.

-At the peak of his powers, Rod Marsh was the best wicketkeeper in the world, teaming up with fast bowlers Dennis Lillee and Jeff Thompson to terrorise batsmen the world over.
+At the peak of his powers, Rod Marsh was the best wicketkeeper in the world.

 Born in Armadale, Western Australia, on November 4, 1947, Rodney William Marsh had his introduction to cricket in the backyard of his family home, along with his elder brother, Graham, who went on to become a successful professional golfer.